Skip to main content

 Industrial facility with large smoke plumes against a forested hillside.

 Any device or contrivance that may be a source of air contaminants, or is intended to control or mitigate those air contaminants, has the potential to require a Permit to Operate from the Air District.
+A Permit to Operate is based on the Air District Rules 401 and Rule 501, and and Health & Safety Code: Section 42300).

 Here is a partial list of some of the most commonly permitted facilities/projects and where to find the required permits for them.
 If your facility, project, or equipment is not on this list, please call the Air District to verify whether or not you will need an Air Pollution Permit to Operate.

-Info Update Form
+Company/Facility Update Request Form

 Please complete when the facility’s contact information has changed to ensure the correct person is notified for any future permit or program updates: